spypaul/MQSim_CXL/README.md

 2. Our simulator is designed to be independent of the hardware setup.
 However, it is developed using [Visual Studio 2022 IDE](https://visualstudio.microsoft.com/downloads/) on Windows, and it was only tested on a Windows 11 environment.

 *Note that currently, the simulator can only run on a Windows machine.
 Hence, to utilize the full toolset, the user need to have one Linux environment and one Windows environment ready.
+Also, the simulator can take up large amount of memory space, we recommend using machines with 32GB of DRAM or more for fast and stable simulation.

 Source code: